deployphp/docs/hosts.md

     ->addSshOption('StrictHostKeyChecking', 'no');
 ~~~

-> **Best practice** is to leave connecting information for hosts in `~/.ssh/config` file.
+> **Best practice** is to leave connecting information for hosts in the `~/.ssh/config` file.
-> That way your allow different users connect in different way.
+> That way you allow different users to connect in different ways.

 ### Overriding config per host

-For example, if you have some global configuration you can override it per host:
+For example, if you have some a global configuration you can override it per host:

 ~~~php
 set('branch', 'master');